ml6team/aws-promote-code/README.md

 # 3. CI/CD Pipeline with Git actions
 Once code changes have been implemented in the development environment, our workflow involves deploying these changes into the staging and production environments.
 For seamless CI/CD processes, we rely on GitHub Actions.
 These automated workflows are triggered to build and deploy any modifications made to the main branch initially in the `staging` environment and subsequently in the `production` environment.
 This ensures a streamlined and efficient deployment pipeline, enabling rapid and reliable software releases.

-The complete CI/CD flow is visualized in the following diagram:
+The complete CI/CD process is visualized in the following diagram:
 ![CICD_diagram](/readme_images/CICD_diagram.png)
+## CI/CD Process
+The development of new features in your MLOps project happens on the dev-account inside a dedicated feature-branch.
+By opening up a Pull-Request (PR) to the main-branch the changes in your code get reviewed.
+After the changes are approved the feature-branch is merged into your main-branch.
+This triggers the Git action to automatically build the artifacts in the staging-environment.

-After you have reviewed a PR and decided to merge you feature-branch into your main-branch, the artifacts get automatically build by the Git actions.
-Next, as shown in the diagram add the `staging-tag` to your commit/merge on the `main` branch to trigger the deployment:
+Next, as shown in the diagram, the `staging-tag` is added to the commit, to trigger the deployment:
 ```
-git tag staging
+git tag staging <commit-id>
 git push origin staging
 ```

 Remember that after the initial creation of a tag, you need to add the `-f` flag to update the tag and trigger the deployment at later times:
 ```
-git tag -f staging
+git tag -f staging <commit-id>
 git push -f origin staging
 ```
 At this point tests can be run on your staging environment.
 After these test ran successfully you can add the `production-tag` to finally deploy to production:
 ```
-git tag prod
+git tag prod <commit-id>
 git push origin prod
 ```